STATworkUP®

 Prioritizing Differential ...

-Simply by adjusting the sliding likelihood meter to lower or higher settings, the differential diagnosis list can be expanded or constrained for any set of selected findings.
+By simply adjusting the sliding likelihood meter to lower or higher settings, the differential diagnosis list of conditions can be expanded or constrained for any set of selected findings.
 Less likely diagnoses are shown at lower settings.
 They don't have much of their total best weight selected.
 At higher likelihood settings, a shorter list of diagnoses is built.
 Those have more of their combined findings' weight chosen, compared to the total Findings weight for other diagnosis in the database.
 To be listed in the Differential view a Diagnosis' weighted specificity must meet of exceed the likelihood meter setting.
 Weighted specificity is the cumulative weight of check marked findings for each diagnosis in the database compared to the best weight of all possible findings for each diagnosis.

 The Differential list can be prioritized or it can be shown alphabetically.
 If the Prioritize switch is set to ON, Diagnoses are sorted by their weighted-match likelihood instead of alphabetically.
 The OFF setting shows the list alphabetically.
 The weighted match is the product of weighted specificity and the number of check marked findings selected from the array of findings that describe each diagnosis on the differential list.
 (See the Help section called Calculations that describes this in more detail.)